Usability engineering

-Usability engineering is a field that is concerned generally with human–computer interaction and specifically with devising human–computer interfaces that have high usability or user friendliness.
-It provides structured methods for achieving efficiency and elegance in interface design.

-Several broad disciplines including Psychology, Human Factors and Cognitive Science subsume usability engineering, but the theoretical foundations of the field come from more specific domains: human perception and action; human cognition; behavioral research methodologies; and, to a lesser extent, quantitative and statistical analysis techniques.

-When usability engineering began to emerge as a distinct area of professional practice in the mid to late 1980s, many usability engineers had a background in Computer Science or in a sub-field of Psychology such as Perception, Cognition or Human Factors.
-Today, these academic areas still serve as springboards for the professional practitioner of usability engineering, but Cognitive Science departments and academic programs in Human-Computer Interaction now also produce their share of practitioners in the field.

-Standards and guidelines
+Usability engineering is a professional discipline that focuses on improving the usability of interactive systems.
+It draws on theories from computer science and psychology to define problems that occur during the use of such a system.
+Usability Engineering involves the testing of designs at various stages of the development process, with users or with usability experts.
+The history of usability engineering in this context dates back to the 1980s.
+In 1988, authors John Whiteside and John Bennett—of Digital Equipment Corporation and IBM, respectively—published material on the subject, isolating the early setting of goals, iterative evaluation, and prototyping as key activities.
+The usability expert Jakob Nielsen is a leader in the field of usability engineering.
+In his 1993 book Usability Engineering, Nielsen describes methods to use throughout a product development process—so designers can ensure they take into account the most important barriers to learnability, efficiency, memorability, error-free use, and subjective satisfaction before implementing the product.
+Nielsen’s work describes how to perform usability tests and how to use usability heuristics in the usability engineering lifecycle.
+Ensuring good usability via this process prevents problems in product adoption after release.
+Rather than focusing on finding solutions for usability problems—which is the focus of a UX or interaction designer—a usability engineer mainly concentrates on the research phase.
+In this sense, it is not strictly a design role, and many usability engineers have a background in computer science because of this.
+Despite this point, its connection to the design trade is absolutely crucial, not least as it delivers the framework by which designers can work so as to be sure that their products will connect properly with their target usership.

+International standards

 Usability engineers sometimes work to shape an interface such that it adheres to accepted operational definitions of user requirements documentation.
 For example, the International Organization for Standardization approved definitions (see e.g., ISO 9241 part 11) usability are held by some to be a context, efficiency, and satisfaction with which specific users should be able to perform tasks.
 Advocates of this approach engage in task analysis, then prototype interface design, and usability testing on those designs.
 On the basis of such tests, the technology is potentially redesigned if necessary.

-The National Institute of Standards and Technology has collaborated with industry to develop the Common Industry Specification for Usability – Requirements, which serves as a guide for many industry professionals.
+The US National Institute of Standards and Technology has collaborated with industry to develop the Common Industry Specification for Usability – Requirements, which serves as a guide for many industry professionals.
 The specifications for successful usability in biometrics were also developed by the NIST.
 Usability.gov, a no-longer maintained website formerly operated by the US General Services Administration, provided a tutorial and wide general reference for the design of usable websites.

-Usability, especially with the goal of Universal Usability, encompasses the standards and guidelines of design for accessibility.
+Usability, especially with the goal of universal usability, encompasses the standards and guidelines of design for accessibility.
 The aim of these guidelines is to facilitate the use of a software application for people with disabilities.
 Some guidelines for web accessibility are: